ewzeng/cs184-final-project/docs/REPORT.md

         lookup = lookup | 1 << i
 RETURN lookup
 ```
-Out idea was to use this lookup table [here](http://paulbourke.net/geometry/polygonise/), which returns triplets of edge numbers, terminated by trailing `-1` at the end of the list.
+Our idea was to use this lookup table [here](http://paulbourke.net/geometry/polygonise/), which returns triplets of edge numbers, terminated by trailing `-1` at the end of the list.
 Then for each edge, we placed the vertices by linearly interpolating `f(v1)` and `f(v2)`.
 We would then use OpenGL to render the triangles.

 However, when we attempted to implement the *Marching Cubes Algorithm* in this way, we did not have enough time to make it work (see the `linux` branch of the github repo for our attempt).
 We were a little bummed out about this because we were looking forward to making cool videos to show off.